georgiee/coding-for-kids/slides.md

 # [fit] _**Screaming Carrots**_

 ---
-^ I'm Georgios Kaleadis
+^ I'm Georgios Kaleadis, 34 years old

-^ I'm living in Munich and I'm a Principal Developer for Sinnerschrader
+^ I'm living in Munich and I'm a Principal Frontend Developer for Sinnerschrader

 ^ In my spare time I teach coding to kids

-^ which inspired me so much and brought me to this stage today.
+^ which inspired me so much that it brought me to this stage today.

 ^ I'm also Origami addicted...

 # [fit] Georgios Kaleadis
-+ Living in Munich, Germany
++ Living in Munich, Germany, born 1984
 + Principal Frontend Developer for Sinnerschrader
 + Kids Coding Trainer
 + Origami addicted